 Prominent among members of the family was Domenico Dominici of Venice

-, who studied theology at the University of Padua during the mid 15th century; Paolo Dominici was an architect in Rome around 1560 among whose works is the church of San Calpellino.Later members include Antonio Dominici of Palermo, a famous painter...
-Another 65 words (5 lines of text) are included under the topic Early Domenicon Notables in all our PDF Extended History products and printed products wherever possible.
+, who studied theology at the University of Padua during the mid 15th century; Paolo Dominici was an architect in Rome around 1560 among whose works is the church of San Calpellino.Later members include Antonio Dominici of Palermo, a famous painter who was born in 1737.
+Luigi Domeniconi...
+Another 58 words (4 lines of text) are included under the topic Early Domenicon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Domenicon family to the New World and Oceana